qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 **Project Trust**

-These options control how QGIS handles execution of embedded Python code contained in project files.
-Embedded code includes macros, custom expression functions, Python-based actions and attribute form initialization code.
+These options control how QGIS handles execution of scripts in project files.
+Embedded code includes :ref:`macros <project_macros>`, :ref:`custom expression functions <vector_expressions>`, :ref:`actions <actions_menu>` and :ref:`attribute form initialization code <form_custom_functions>`.
 QGIS allows you to manage trust on a per-project or per-folder basis.
+When a project or folder is trusted, this applies to **all embedded scripts** contained within.
+Trust cannot be granted to individual scripts.

 .. _figure_project_trust_settings: